rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/expressions.rst

    :scope: module
    :tags: readability, reduce-human-error

-   Code must not rely on Rust's type inference when doing explicit pointer casts via ``var as Type`` or ``core::mem::transmute``.
+   Code must not rely on Rust's type inference when doing explicit pointer casts via ``var as Type`` or :std:`core::mem::transmute`.
-   Instead, explicitly specify the complete target type in the ``as`` expression or ``core::mem::transmute`` call expression.
+   Instead, explicitly specify the complete target type in the ``as`` expression or :std:`core::mem::transmute` call expression.

    .. rationale::
       :id: rat_h8LdJQ1MNKu9
       :status: draft

-      ``var as Type`` casts and ``core::mem::transmute``\s between raw pointer types are generally valid and unchecked by the compiler as long the target pointer type is a thin pointer.
+      ``var as Type`` casts and :std:`core::mem::transmute`\s between raw pointer types are generally valid and unchecked by the compiler as long the target pointer type is a thin pointer.
       Not specifying the concrete target pointer type allows the compiler to infer it from the surroundings context which may result in the cast accidentally changing due to surrounding type changes resulting in semantically invalid pointer casts.

       Raw pointers have a variety of invariants to manually keep track of.